AfriGen-D/Phenotype_Collection_Toolkits/README.md

 1. In methods section of publications:

-&quot;The data collection toolkits (DOI) used were developed by H3ABioNet/H3Africa and were compiled using a variety of resources described in https://GitHub.com/h3abionet/h3aphenstds and, from 2024 onwards, https://github.com/AfriGen-D/Phenotype_Collection_Toolkits. &quot;.
+&quot;The data collection toolkits (https://doi.org/10.25375/uct.21152731.v1)used were originally developed by H3ABioNet/H3Africa and later AfriGen-D and were compiled using a variety of resources described in https://GitHub.com/h3abionet/h3aphenstds and, from 2024 onwards, https://github.com/AfriGen-D/Phenotype_Collection_Toolkits.” &quot;.

 2. In acknowledgements section:

-&quot;We acknowledge the use of data collection toolkits (DOI) from H3ABioNet/H3Africa which can be found, including associated references, at https://GitHub.com/h3abionet, funded by the H3Africa NIH grant U24HG006941.&quot;
+&quot;We acknowledge the use of data collection toolkits (https://doi.org/10.25375/uct.21152731.v1) from H3ABioNet/H3Africa which can be found, including associated references, at https://GitHub.com/h3abionet, funded by the H3Africa NIH grant U24HG006941; and AfriGen-D which can be found, including associated references, at https://github.com/AfriGen-D, funded by the AfriGen-D NIH grant U24HG012750.&quot;

 3. In the references section: